mdiamond/Random-Password-Generator/README.md

 -a: include all of the above

+-c: use a custom seed for generating random numbers (must be followed by an unsigned integer that you wish to use as a seed)

--h: print a help message containing the preceding information
+-h: print a help message information about how to use the program

 The final argument must be a number representing the desired password length.